Gorging on carbs before a race may not be as necessary as you think.

 RELATED: The Evolving Art Of Carbo-Loading

 But carbo-loading may not even be necessary always for runners who theoretically can’t store enough glycogen to fuel an entire marathon.
 One reason is the taper effect.
 The amount of glycogen stored in a runner’s body is not only a function of how much carbohydrate he eats.
 It’s also a function of how much he runs relative to what is normal for that person.
-If a runner sharply reduces his mileage, as he normally would in a pre-marathon taper, then the amount of carbohydrate his muscles burn daily will also sharply decrease.
+If a runner sharply reduces his mileage, as he normally would do in a pre-marathon taper, then the amount of carbohydrate his muscles burns daily will also sharply decrease.
 This will cause glycogen stores to increase without any change in the diet.

 A 1992 study at McMaster University reported that a seven-day taper increased glycogen stores in middle-distance runners significantly and also resulted in a 22 percent increase in running time to exhaustion.
 Diet was not manipulated in this study.